wp-plugins/twine-social/readme.txt

 That's it!

-= Instructions for placing your Twine feed in a Wordpress template sidebar =
+= Instructions for placing your TwineSocial feed in a Wordpress template sidebar =

 1. Go to the Appearance -> Widgets, drag the "TwineSocial" widget to your "Main Sidebar"
 2. Choose from your list of available TwineSocial applications.
 3. Setup height.
 (Leave height blank for 100%).

-= Instructions for placing your Twine feed directly in a post or page using shortcode =
+= Instructions for placing your TwineSocial feed directly in a post or page using shortcode =

 1. Create a new Post and click on the HTML or Text option on the top-right hand side of the post.
 2. Use the shortcode twine: Example [twinesocial app='SITE'] (Note: Replace SITE with your application name.)